-- 2.6.2 Ensure staff and volunteers adhere to confidentiality protocols and that information is shared appropriately. - 2.6.3 Ensure staff are aware that they have a professional responsibility to share information with other agencies in order to safeguard children, (as set out in 'Information sharing; Advice for practitioners providing safeguarding services to children, young people, parents and carers,' DfE, July 2018). - 2.6.4 Ensure that if a member of staff receives a Subject Access Request (under the Data Protection Act 2018) from a pupil or parent they will refer the request to the DSL or Headteacher. - 2.6.5 Ensure staff are clear with children that they cannot promise to keep secrets. - The Designated Safeguarding Lead/Deputies will: - 2.6.6 Disclose information about a pupil to other members of staff on a 'need to know' basis.
+2.6.2 Ensure staff and volunteers adhere to confidentiality protocols and that information is shared appropriately.

+- 2.6.3 Ensure staff are aware that they have a professional responsibility to share information with other agencies in order to safeguard children, (as set out in 'Information sharing; Advice for practitioners providing safeguarding services to children, young people, parents and carers,' DfE, July 2018). - 2.6.4 Ensure that if a member of staff receives a Subject Access Request (under the Data Protection Act 2018) from a pupil or parent they will refer the request to the DSL or Headteacher. - 2.6.5 Ensure staff are clear with children that they cannot promise to keep secrets.

+The Designated Safeguarding Lead/Deputies will:

+- 2.6.6 Disclose information about a pupil to other members of staff on a 'need to know' basis, considering what is necessary, proportionate and relevant.
 Parental consent may be required. - 2.6.7 Aim to gain consent to share information and be mindful of situations where to do so would place a child at increased risk of harm.
-Information may be shared without consent if a person believes that there is good reason to do so, and that the sharing of information will enhance the safeguarding of a child in a timely manner. - 2.6.8 Record when decisions are made to share or withhold information, who information has been shared with and why.
+Information may be shared without consent where to do so might place the child or another person at immediate risk of harm or prejudice the prevention or detection of crime. - 2.6.8 Record when decisions are made to share or withhold information, who information has been shared with and why.
 (See 'Working Together to Safeguard Children,' July 2018) - 2.6.9 In cases where the 'serious harm test' is met, schools must withhold providing the data in compliance with schools' obligations under the Data Protection Act 2018 and the UK GDPR.
 Where in doubt schools should seek independent legal advice. - 2.6.10 Seek advice about confidentiality from outside agencies if required.
 (See 'Information sharing; Advice for practitioners providing safeguarding services to children, young people, parents and carers,' DfE, July 2018).